 You don't have to go through a traditional KYC exchange to buy bitcoin.
 You can use open source software to connect directly with other bitcoiners and buy/sell bitcoin for a variety of types of money and payment standards.
 Exchange global currencies through Paypal, bank transfer, wire, Zelle, money transfer, and other more niche methods simply by connecting on a p2p exchange.

-The two main ones to use right now are Robosats [more info] and Bisq.
+The three main ones to use right now are, Robosats, Peach (non-USA), Bisq, and HodlHodl.
 Each come with pros, cons, and differences.
-I haven't used these myself, so can't speak to the precise differences, but this can serve as your starting off point for research if this type of bitcoin exchange interests you.
+I haven’t used these myself, so can’t speak to the precise differences, but this can serve as your starting off point for research if this type of bitcoin exchange interests you.

 Canada